 GHTP’s Mentorship Program provides a multi-faceted platform for continuous growth and learning with the goal of enhancing skills and empowering global health professionals.
 Mentorship is a valuable tool for navigating USAID and its partner organizations, enhancing technical skills, and advancing career goals.

 We offer open enrollment regularly throughout the calendar year and match Technical Professionals with mentors representing a wide range of industries working in public and global health and international development.
 In addition, the Mentorship Program provides supplementary tools, resources, communications, and interactive workshops for mentors and mentees.
 Some of the resources we provide to program participants include:

-Resources for Mentors and Mentee
+Resources for Mentors and Mentees

 - What Siri Can Teach Us About Effective Communication

-- Things To Do Together
+- Things to Do Together

 - Social Distancing Doesn’t Have to Disrupt Mentorship